There are so many ways to get involved and volunteer your time and talent to help with the betterment of our Parish!

 Trustee: Celine Kingsley

-- The mission is to protect and defend the most fundamental right of humankind, the right to life of every innocent human being from the beginning of life to natural death. … National Right to Life works to achieve its mission through education, legislation and political action.
+- The mission is to protect and defend the most fundamental right of humankind, the right to life of every innocent human being from the beginning of life in conception to natural death. … National Right to Life works to achieve its mission through education, legislation and political action.